microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgChat.md

 		}
 	)
 }
-New-MgChat -BodyParameter $params
+New-MgBetaChat -BodyParameter $params
 ```

-This example shows how to use the New-MgChat Cmdlet.
+This example shows how to use the New-MgBetaChat Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS